-Gulfport, MS:
+GULFPORT, MS:

-Mississippi State Board of Massage Therapy (License number 9803), Mississippi State Board of Cosmetology, Mississippi Commission on Proprietary School and College Registration, and Commission on Massage Therapy Accreditation (COMTA), Mississippi Board of Nursing (MSBON).
+Mississippi State Board of Massage Therapy (License number 9803), Mississippi State Board of Cosmetology and Barbering, Mississippi Commission on Proprietary School and College Registration, and Mississippi Board of Nursing (MSBON).

-- Blue Cliff College operates the Cosmetology/Esthetics Programs based on a Module Completion Program.
+- Blue Cliff College operates the Cosmetology Program based on a Module Completion Program.
 Hours missed in excess of 24 hours for each module will be a failure of that module.
 Students will be allowed to make up 12 of the 24 hours missed.
-Blue Cliff College will report your hours in both Module and Clock Hours as required by the Mississippi State Board of Cosmetology.
-When you have reached the 1500 Cosmetology Clock Hour requirement or the 600 Esthetics Clock Hour requirement, you are eligible to test for your Cosmetology/Esthetics license.
-However, in order to receive your completion certificate of the Cosmetology/Esthetics Programs for Blue Cliff College, you will need to complete all modules. - Licensed by the Mississippi Commission on Proprietary School and College Registration.
+Blue Cliff College will report hours in both Module and Clock Hours as required by the Mississippi State Board of Cosmetology and Barbering.
+When you have reached the 1500 Cosmetology Clock Hour requirement, you are eligible to test for your Cosmetology license.
+However, in order to receive your completion certificate of the Cosmetology Program for Blue Cliff College, you will need to complete all modules. - Licensed by the Mississippi Commission on Proprietary School and College Registration.
 Certificate No. C-736.
 Licensure indicates only that minimum standards have been met; it is not an endorsement or guarantee of quality.
 Licensure is not equivalent to or synonymous with accreditation by an accrediting agency recognized by the U.S. Department of Education. - The Practical Nursing (PN) program in Gulfport, MS has received initial accreditation approval by the Mississippi Board of Nursing (MSBON) with full accreditation eligibility after the first year.
 The PN program is only approved for the Gulfport location.

-Louisiana Campuses (Alexandria, Lafayette, and Metairie):
+LOUISIANA CAMPUSES (Alexandria, Lafayette, and Metairie):